Oxford Police Department participating in National Drug Take Back Day - The Oxford Eagle

 McCutchen said they have seen a slow increase in participation each year, but wanted to remind Oxford and Lafayette County residents that they have a year-round prescription drug collection box at the station.

 “When we advertise it, we’ll see an uptick, and on scheduled events such as this we’ll have a great turnout,” McCutchen said.
 “The thing we want the community to know is it’s always here.
 You don’t have to just wait for Saturday to come along.
-Our doors are open 24 hours a day; you can come in an dispose any of those drugs.”
+Our doors are open 24 hours a day; you can come in and dispose any of those drugs.”

 The Oxford Police Department is located at 715 Molly Barr Road.